Tomvargas/API_RUCOY/README.md

 * Boss Event
 * Items

-> ¡Alert this API is not online and data base works localy, please wait for release date!
+> ¡Alert¡, this API is not online and data base works localy, please wait for release date.

 ## HOW TO USE METHODS
 ### GET